harrietty/harrietryder.co.uk/src/blog/storybook-with-typscript-customize-cra.md

 ![Storybook UI](./storybook/storybook-example.png)

 Storybook is like a gallery of all your components (or at least, the ones you've added to Storybook).
-Out of the box, you can view your components in a folder-like structure along in the left sidebar, and you can choose to add different variations (in React, this would mean passing different `props`) of each component to your Storybook.
+Out of the box, you can view your components in a folder-like structure along in the left sidebar, and you can choose to add different variations (in React, this would mean passing different `props`) of each component to each "Story" in your Storybook.

 You can also choose to show composite components.
 For example, if `<ListItem>` usually lives within a `<List>` component it would make sense to document them both in Storybook so people can see how `<ListItem>` is commonly used.
 In fact, the <a href="https://www.learnstorybook.com/intro-to-storybook/react/en/composite-component/" target="_blank">Storybook docs</a> show a great example of this.